moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 The monolith has several disadvantages:

-- The dependencies for all addons are installed, even if we just use or two addons.
+- The dependencies for all addons are installed, even if we just use one or two addons.
 - It's becoming difficult to understand which addons we need to activate for a particular project.
 - It's becoming hard to maintain everything, especially tests.